The-Ludwig/praktipy/README.md

 I redid the whole code style of praktipy to be a bit more pythonic.

 But fear not!
-There is an easy trick to access old version of praktipy fro within the new version.
+There is an easy trick to access the old version of praktipy from within the new version.
 Whenever you have written something with praktipy, like
 ~~~python
 from praktipy import *
 ~~~